Originate/exosphere/tutorial/part_2/05_web_server.md

 Open a browser and navigate to [http://localhost:3000](http://localhost:3000).
 We got a running microservice-based web site!

+Takeaway:
+> The web server in a microservice application is much simpler than in a monolith,
+> because it only focuses on interacting with the user via HTML.

 Next, let's look at how services communicate with each other!

 <table>